What I Don't Like About iOS

 protecting personal information

-For reasons that aren’t important, I bought 2 cell phones yesterday (rundown, they were for other people).
-The se...
+For reasons that aren’t important, I bought 2 used mobile phones yesterday (for family members).
+The sellers were ...

 All browsers created equal?!?